 MASS Software integrates the radar’s detection with the PTZ cameras to follow the detected targets and Video Management Software (Octopus PSIM and Symphony VMS in this case).
 Any time a target is detected within an area of interest MASS generates an event in the VMS.
 MASS also integrates Magos’ breakthrough deep learning classifying to filter nuisance alarms.

-Over 110 fixed FOV VMD cameras were replaced with less than 20 Magos Radars.
+Over 110 fixed FOV VMD cameras were replaced with 20 Magos Radars.
 The cameras had limited capabilities in bad weather and lighting conditions as their cost including installation, maintenance and commissioning could exceed hundreds thousand dollars.

 On the other hand, Magos radars operate in all weather conditions, providing full coverage of critical areas with a low false alarms rate and a fraction of the cost of any other perimeter solution.